p18vogd/StreetTrafficMonitoringApplication/README.md

 - Ensure that the required ports are available and not in use.
 - Make sure to update sensitive information and credentials in the configuration files.
+- Make sure to update `ApplicatonHosts.ts` in `frontend/` depending on the port backend is running .

 ## Contributing